ServSafe Manager Training Program

 (plus mileage and travel time)

 A perfect fit for larger organizations and groups that want to have our team come out to your location.
 You provide the space and refreshments and we will do the rest.
-The fee per student includes examination materials and instruction.
-(10-person minimum charge).
-(2-day class add $50 per person – Ohio only)
+The fee per student includes examination materials, books shipped ahead of time to study and instruction.
+(10-person minimum charge) - (2-day class add $50 per person – Ohio only) (prices are per person)

 Servsafe Managers Food Safety Certification